Table of Contents

 The main objective of the greenhouses is to get maximum sunlight that can be achieved by placing them away from buildings and trees.
 If you want to have a steady permanent greenhouse, then start off with a wooden frame.
 However, if you are not planning too far, then PVC pipes would be a good option.

 This design is fully functional and suitable for the growing hobby farm.

 Here is another hoop house plan that I found.
 Great tutorial.
 Get the greenhouse plans here.
 If it’s a hoop house that you are after, visit Bootstrap Farmer for all kinds of greenhouse parts and accessories.

 The hoop house is the most common of all greenhouses.
 The wind blows over them better than square designs, and water drops run off easily.

 With the heavy plastic sheathing, you can also roll it up or down to ventilate when necessary.

 12. Thrifty Greenhouse

-Small, practical and easy to build.
-This greenhouse doesn’t come with plans but you can easily build your own from the pics!
+Small, practical, and easy to build.
+This greenhouse doesn’t come with plans, but you can quickly build your own from the pics!
 Get the plans here.